 So the bid asks spread for the dealer in this transaction: –

 Now, we will find out the Bid-Ask Spread By using the Bid-Ask Spread Formula

 - Bid-Ask Spread = Ask Price – Bid Price

 - Bid-Ask Spread = $0.0020

 The bid asks spread for the dealer in this transaction is $0.0020

 Bid-Ask Spread Formula – Example #3

 Let’s say an investor wants to purchase Gold Futures in an Indian Commodity market.
-The best bid price or the price at which dealer will purchase the future contract is Rs 26473 while the best offer price or the price at which dealer will sell the future contract is Rs 26478 then the bid-ask spread for this particular future contract is: –
+The best bid price, or the price at which the dealer will purchase the future contract, is Rs 26473, while the best offer price, or the price at which the dealer will sell the futures contract, is Rs 26478, then the bid-ask spread for this particular future contract is: –

 Let us calculate the Bid-Ask Spread for this particular future contract